 Acknowledgments: This research was supported in part by NSF Grants IIS-1639306 and IIS-1016205.
 The data for this study are tabulated in the Supplementary Materials and are available from the authors.

 Supplementary Material: Materials and Methods

+DBMS Query Suboptimality.
+We and many others have found that the optimizer sometimes chooses a suboptimal (slower) plan for a given query.
+An example from our experiments is shown in Figure S1.
+The upper graph in Figure S1 represents the plans chosen by a common DBMS as the cardinality of a relation referenced by that query decreases from 2M to 10K tuples by steps of 10K.
+The lower graph indicates the query times executed at adjacent cardinalities when the plan changed termed the “query-at-cardinality” (Q@C) time.
+For some transitions, emphasized in red ovals, the Q@C time at the larger cardinality was rather smaller, such as the transition from plan P1 at 1,650,000 to P0 at 1,640,000 tuples.
+Such pairs identify suboptimal plans.

+Fig. S1.
+An Example of Query Suboptimality

+Every DBMS subject that we have examined exhibited this phenomenon, even when optimizing very simple queries.

 Simulating DBMS Generations.
 Associate with each DBMS a series of generations, with each generation having one more operator.
 (We'll explain shortly how we characterize the generations of each DBMS.)
 So generation 1 of the DBMS has just one operator, generation 2 has two operators, etc.